TriKro/rsb-content/part6-evaluative_product_experiment/dashboards.md

 ## Description

-In situtations where there is great uncertainty, planning for the future has less value than having a clear picture of the current status.
-Dashboards give you a visual "information radiator", which shows exactly what the current status is on key metrics affecting operations:
+In situations where there is great uncertainty, planning for the future has less value than having a clear picture of the current status.
+Dashboards give you a visual "information radiator," which shows the exact current status on key metrics affecting operations:

-* How much of a product is built or a goal is acheived already?
+* How much of a product is built, or a goal already achieved?
 * What is the state of current channel testing in marketing?
 * What is our market share?

 Dashboards help visualize inter-relationships among parts of a business.
-For example, a $10k investment in a channel may seem like a lot of money, unless if you knew that last year's revenue was $250k.
+For example, a $10k investment in a channel may seem like a lot of money, unless you knew that last year's revenue was $250k.

 Dashboards are inherently motivating.
-They pre-suppose an open and data driven culture.
+They presuppose an open and data-driven culture.
 For many employees and partners, this level of trust and transparency motivates them to do their best work.
 By going through the effort of choosing one or a handful of key metrics for the whole organization, you generate a lot of focus.
-Dasboards help maintain this focus operationally, if everyone continually checks a dashboard which contains those key metrics driving the business.
+Dashboards help maintain this focus operationally, if everyone continually checks a dashboard which contains those key metrics driving the business.

 This technique can be used for:
 * the company as a whole